UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 One of the disadvantages to this approach is that you can't get Hello World on the screen without creating a class and a static method.
 There is another way however.
 Microsoft recently released access to [Try.net](https://dotnet.microsoft.com/platform/try-dotnet) where you can create a console in the browser.

+Let's examine this code more closely however and pick out some key discussion points (maybe to finish later).

+- The entry point for a C# application is `Main`.
+However, it has the word `static` on the front.
+Static classess will be covered below, but it's important to note.
+- `Console.WriteLine` invokes a method, but what is Console?
+There is no instance variable called Console created, so how come it exists?
+Again, the clue is in the word `static`.
+To understand this, we need to know what me mean by a _class_ and an _instance of a class_.
+- `namespace c_sharp` appears around the code.
+Why is this here?
+- `using System` again, it's there, so good to question what it means

 ## Create and Instantiating a class
+Let's wind back and go over a topic you are likely to have covered already - writing a class and instantiating one (with `new`).

+### When names collide - namespace to the rescue!

 ## Properties